Royal Theatre Toone: 21st century

 Until 2018, the permanent museum of Toone was located on the first floor of the main building, and could be visited free of charge during performance times.
 As part of extension works, three houses adjacent to the historic building were acquired and fully renovated thanks to a contribution of €1.3 million from Beliris.
 The main goal of these works, which lasted two years, was to improve accessibility and comfort for visitors, artists and suppliers, as well as to allow access to the museum outside performance times.

 In 2018, the Royal Theatre Toone was included in the inventory of intangible cultural heritage of the Brussels-Capital Region.
-An application is underway to grant the theatre's marionettes the status of Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO, a status already enjoyed by some eminent fellow puppeteers of popular tradition.
-On 11 April 2024, Toone was bestowed with the European Heritage Label in recognition of its cultural significance and historical importance.
+An application is ongoing to recognise the theatre's marionettes as a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO, a distinction already held by other notable puppeteers of popular tradition.
+On 11 April 2024, Toone received the European Heritage Label in recognition of its cultural and historical significance.
+On 9 December 2025, Brussels' rod marionette tradition was inscribed on the Representative List of the Intangible Cultural Heritage of Humanity.